bigfix/developer.bigfix.com/site/reference/types/file.md

 # version of &lt;file&gt; : version

-Synonym for file version of &lt;file&lt;.
+Synonym for file version of &lt;file&gt;.

 # visible of &lt;file&gt; : boolean